tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 thumb: https://i.ytimg.com/vi/ljlN_sk2yrE/hqdefault.jpg
 ---

 I wanted to decode an old debate <sup><a href='#fn:1' rel='footnote'>1</a></sup> that I saw on ndtv.
-It was about an controversy erupted by the comments of a junior Indian education minister, Satyapal Singh.
+It was about a controversy erupted by the comments of a junior Indian education minister, Satyapal Singh.
 He is India's Minister of State for Human Resource Development.
-He had claimed that evolution is "scientifically wrong" becaue he never "<b>saw an ape turning into human being</b>". <!-- truncate_here -->
+He had claimed that evolution is "scientifically wrong" because he never "<b>saw an ape turning into human being</b>". <!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 I wanted to decode an old debate <sup><a href='#fn:1' rel='footnote'>1</a></sup> that I saw on ndtv.
-It was about an controversy erupted by the comments of a junior Indian education minister, Satyapal Singh.
+It was about a controversy erupted by the comments of a junior Indian education minister, Satyapal Singh.
 He is India's Minister of State for Human Resource Development.
-He had claimed that evolution is "scientifically wrong" becaue he never "<b>saw an ape turning into human being</b>".
+He had claimed that evolution is "scientifically wrong" because he never "<b>saw an ape turning into human being</b>".

 <img src="https://i.ytimg.com/vi/ljlN_sk2yrE/hqdefault.jpg" >

 How does he claim evolution is "scientifically wrong"?
 Does the said minister have a degree in biology or have published a paper that can be peer reviewed?
-On the contrary he had a carrer of Police Commisioner of Mumbai.
+On the contrary, he had a career of Police Commisioner of Mumbai.

 #### Panelist for the debate